mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 We are constantly working towards adding more countries/regions to this list, but it takes a lot of time and resources.
 This list will be updated as we are able to hire in additional countries/regions.

-Due to local laws, there may be restrictions to which types of roles we can hire in each country/region.
+Due to local laws, there may be restrictions on which types of roles we can hire in each country/region.

 ### Hiring in the United States